 Ingredients and substitutions

-Seasoning - The seasoning on these Greek style fries is pretty simple: salt, pepper and dried oregano.
+- Seasoning - It's pretty simple: salt, pepper and dried oregano.
 You can opt for other spices such as cumin, coriander, paprika or thyme as well.

 How to make Greek style oven baked fries